 2nd edition, by Nathaniel Keohane and Sheila Olmstead.
 This is a relatively inexpensive and concise treatment of environmental economics.

-Although the text forms the foundation for what we will cover in the course, in
+Although the text forms the foundation for what we will cover in the course, we

-many cases we will go beyond what the text presents.
+will go beyond what the text presents in some areas.
 Exam

 questions will be based on the material discussed in class, however good class